DiffMu/DiffPrivacyInference.jl/docs/src/full_reference/types.md

 # [Types](@id types)
-The privacy analysis result is presented to you as a type together with a collection of [Constraints](@ref).
+The privacy analysis result is presented to you as a type together with a collection of [constraints](@ref constraints).
 You need to be able to read the types to understand it, so here's how.

 ## Overview